Perrishnikov/Salsify-Pipeify-v2/readme.md

     Use the JS feature to parse the pipes.
     Use Pipeify to validate PLM1 as it will do NIO.
-[] Yes - should allow for export to PLM1 and original [] Create helper symbols to copy and paste
+[] Yes - should allow for export to PLM1 and original [] ?
+Create helper symbols to copy and paste
 [] Need to add any type row or change the Type...
 (Activated Charcoal )

 ---
 [] Drag n drop rows
+[] Feature - Auto order button
 [] ENHANCE: Allow/ account for UPC with PARTCODE (For Customr Download) [] Download for customer - how should this look?
 Wait and see because I don't know [] Enhance: Sort columns by Order on both exports